12 Jobs That Will Definitely Survive the Next 20 Years (and Even Be in Demand)

 Monkey Business/Adobe plumber sitting on the floor fixing a bathroom sink

-The projected job growth for plumbers across the U.S is lower than the average across all occupations, at just 2% through 2031.
+The projected job growth for plumbers across the U.S. is 6% faster than the average for all occupations through 2033.

-However, as with electricians, most of us need to call an expert when a sink is clogged or a pipe is leaking.
-It’s also not likely that we’re going to trust robots to fix such a critical part of our homes anytime soon.
+As with electricians, most of us need to call an expert when a sink is clogged or a pipe is leaking.
+It's also unlikely that we'll trust robots to fix such a critical part of our homes anytime soon.

 Marketing managers